Keep your Wheels where they Belong!

 Recommendations for Riding in the North Sand Hills (NSH):

 - Be bear aware!
-Bears have been known to be both seen and heard in the North Sand Hills by campers.
-Keep your camp clean, store food safely, and pack out your trash!
+Bears have been seen and heard in the North Sand Hills by campers.
+Keep your camp clean, store food safely and pack out your trash!

 - Please do not use glass containers when riding on the dunes!

 - Bring firewood to the NSH, and if you do need additional firewood, use only dead and down trees!
-Green trees do not burn and destroys your beautiful surroundings.
+Green trees do not burn, and using them destroys your beautiful surroundings.

 - Whip flags and helmets are recommended in the NSH for safety.

 - Drive slowly in the camping, parking, and access areas (15mph).

 - Be courteous to other users and watch for young riders!

 A plan is currently being developed for the future management of the North Sand Hills.
 This is a collaborative effort by many entities that meet once a month to discuss issues and potential solutions.
 The participants include: